imr-framework/quickNAT_pytorch/README.md

 2. Install IPython kernel to Jupyter notebook using `pip install --user ipykernel`

-3. Add your virtual environment to Jupyter notebook using `python -m ipykernel install --user --name=myenv`
+3. Deactivate your virtual environment and add your virtual environment to Jupyter notebook using `python -m ipykernel install --user --name=myenv`

 ## Install all required packages for QuickNAT
 1. In command prompt, `cd` into your project folder.